joenorton/rubyretriever/readme.md

 **v1.0 Update (6/07/2014)** - Includes major code changes, a lot of bug fixes.
 Much better in dealing with redirects, and issues with the host changing, etc. Also, added the SEO mode -- which grabs a number of key SEO components from every page on a site.
 Lastly, this update was so extensive that I could not ensure backward compatibility -- and thus, this was update 1.0!
 mission
 -------
-RubyRetriever aims to be the best crawling, and scraping package for Ruby.
+RubyRetriever aims to be the best command-line crawling, and scraping package written in Ruby.

 features
 --------